The last goodbye: When mid-30s Ronaldinho cemented his legacy

-With Ronaldinho on a mission to destroy both his legacy and his fortune, it’s easy to forget his brilliant late-career renaissance in Brazil.
+With Ronaldinho on a mission to destroy both his legacy and his fortune, it’s very easy to forget his brilliant late-career renaissance in his native Brazil.

 In July 2018, two-time Ballon d’Or winner Ronaldinho put his name to a new cryptocurrency: the Ronaldinho Soccer Coin.